 If you are ready to stick to a grocery budget, you have to make a plan.
 Take some time to really think about what you need without being wasteful.

-If you know you are going to eat out a few meals, plan accordingly and buy less.
+If you know you are going to eat a few meals out at a restaurant, try to plan accordingly.
+This means you should purchase less at the store.
 There is nothing worse than wasting food!